FTDS-assignment-bay/p2-final-project-ftds-032-rmt-group-001/README.md

 ## **Project Objectives**
 To provide accurate recommedations to users, GuideMe is optimized through the following steps:
-- Analyze 5 text columns (title, description, instructors, modules, syllabus) by employing NLP with Word2Vec methods.
+- Analyze 4 text columns (title, description, instructors, modules) by employing NLP with Word2Vec methods.
 - Measure similarity between text input and the dataset using Cosine Similarity to find the best match.
 - Recommend courses to users with similarity score above XX.

 ## **Dataset**
-The dataset is acquired through web scraping the online learning platform, **Coursera**.
-Visit the [Coursera homepage](https://coursera.org) to explore more the available courses.
+The dataset is acquired from Kaggle [Coursera Courses Dataset](https://www.kaggle.com/datasets/muhammadanasmahmood/coursera-courses-dataset) and through web scraping the online learning platform, Coursera.
+Visit the [Coursera Homepage](https://coursera.org/) to explore more the available courses.

 ## Workflow
 ### Data Engineering